nschlia/ffmpegfs/INSTALL.md

 ### "make check": all audio checks fail

-Logfiles contain "bc: command not found", so the command line communicator is missing.
+Log files contain "bc: command not found", so the command line communicator is missing.

 Fix by installing it (or similar):